 Return-to-work interviews give managers an opportunity to gather valuable data about absence trends and identify problem areas at an early stage.
-Ideally, managers should be capturing the information that comes out of their conversations and logging it onto their central HR system if they have one.
+Ideally, managers should be capturing the information that comes out of their conversations and logging it on their HR systems if they have them.
 This gives the business a helicopter view of absence rates overall – but also gives the manager a clear picture of what’s happening in their own department or team.
 If someone is taking an increasing amount of time off sick, for example, it might point to problems with workload or stress.
 If several people in the team are suffering with back problems, it might be that work stations need to be reassessed.
 If the manager has a clearer understanding of some of the issues behind absence, they will be better equipped to tackle them.

 5. It helps integrate staff back into the company

 It makes sense to ensure that employees returning after long-term sickness are brought up-to-speed quickly, and re-integrated back into the organisation as smoothly as possible.
 It’s about welcoming the employee back, updating them on anything that’s happened in their absence and checking they feel part of the community.

 Our survey of 250 UK HR professionals showed that businesses could be doing more to re-board employees: as many as a third of employers are not tailoring their onboarding processes to returning staff, focusing their efforts on new starters instead.
 However, with talent in short supply and recruitment costs soaring, it makes sound financial sense to ensure longer-serving staff don’t feel their previous hard work has being overlooked as a result of a temporary absence.
 Back to work interviews, alongside engaging welcome back online portals, are simple but effective ways of ensuring returning staff feel appreciated, and will go a long way to retaining key talent.

 Are back to work interviews a legal requirement?